SAP-archive/teched2023-XP287v/exercises/ex3/README.md

 3. Provide any "Name", e.g. "StopService".
 4. As "Condition", select `eventType`.
 Even though the header field inside the payload of the [CloudEvent emitted by SAP Landscape Management Cloud](https://api.sap.com/event/OperationEvents/resource) is called "type", [the field is mapped](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/integrating-with-cloudevents-publishers?locale=en-US#context) by SAP Alert Notification service to "eventType".
 5. Ensure that the selected value of the dropdown list in the middle is `Contains`.
-6. As "Expected value..." provide `STOPSERVICE`.
+6. As "Expected value..." provide `STOPSYSTEM`.
 7. Select `Create` at the bottom of the page.

 ### Exercise 3.4.3 Create a Subscription